Tinder has a reputation for one night stands, hookups and booty calls.

 The important thing is finding that special someone.

-Discover the secrets of three lucky couples who met and married through Tinder.
+Discover the secrets of two lucky couples who met and married through Tinder.

 For some, Tinder is an infinite virtual marketplace where you can shop for sexy singles.
 But for others, Tinder is love.